Engee documentation

 Out[0]:

-We can see on the LFCC that the phase margin (Pm) has decreased, overshoot and settling time have increased.
-This indicates that we are approaching an unstable position.
+We see on the LFCH that the phase margin (Pm) has decreased, overshoot and steady-state time (setting time) have increased.
+This indicates that we are approaching an unstable situation.

-Some systems have multiple amplitude stability margins or multiple phase transitions through 180 degrees.
-For example, consider the following structural diagram.
+Some systems have several amplitude stability reserves or several phase transitions through 180 degrees.
+For example, consider the following block diagram.

 image.png

-The transient of the closed-loop system in this case comes to a steady-state value - the system is stable.
+The transient process of a closed system in this case comes to a steady value - the system is stable.

 In [ ]: